 Use a silicon brush to glaze the legs.
 Keep turning and glazing every couple of minutes until the legs take on a deep amber color and nice char to the outside.
 Once the temperature reaches 165 internally, they are ready to pull from the grill.

-The end result no matter which path you take to get there will be a smoky and sweet, rich and flavorful grilled turkey drumstick that can be eaten off the bone like a savage or pulled from the bone and served over a dish of your favorite noodles or rice, or as an bold and flavorful turkey sandwich.
+The end result will be a smoky and sweet, rich and flavorful grilled turkey drumstick that can be eaten off the bone like a savage or pulled from the bone and served over a dish of your favorite noodles or rice, or in a bold and flavorful turkey sandwich.